alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 The Q&A session can be a stressful part of any talk.

 Make sure you have a chair on hand to ensure things go smoothly.
-If somebody starts "This isn't a question, but a comment", you can shut them down -- either after they've finished, or even interrupt them.
+If somebody starts "This isn't a question, but a comment", cut them off.
 Move straight on to the next question.

-People have mixed feelings on the Q&A.
+People have mixed feelings about the Q&A.
 Some speakers find them very helpful; others prefer to answer questions in the hallway after the session.
-I've started to see CfPs that let speakers choose if they want a Q&A.
-I think that's a good compromise.
+I've started to see CfPs that let speakers choose if they want a Q&A, and I think that's a good compromise.

 ## Food and drink